DeathcoinOfficial/Deathcoin/index.md

 ### Get DIE
-DIE is the currency of Deathcoin - you can use it in a funeral or donation.
+DIE is the currency of Deathcoin - you can use it for a funeral or donation.

 ### Support or Contact
 Deathcoin (DIE) Free dopping will be coming soon.
-Check out our [twitter](https://support.github.com/contact) and we’ll help you sort it out!
+Check out our [Twitter](https://support.github.com/contact) and we’ll help you sort it out!